 Quick Tips for Keeping Kids Satisfied at Lunch

-Start them off right.
+- Start them off right.
 More and more research shows the importance of a healthy breakfast for proper fuel before, during, and after school.
-Try making a smoothie combining a green food supplement such as greens+ kids with yogurt, berries, and a fish oil liquid such as Omega-3 with water or juice.
+Try making a smoothie combining a green food supplement with yogurt, berries, and a fish oil liquid such as omega-3 with water or juice.